dave-hillier/prim/README.md

 # Prim

 A .NET continuation framework enabling suspend/resume of program execution with serializable state.
-Named after the primitive building blocks in Second Life - because it all starts with a Prim.
+Named after the primitive building blocks in Second Life.

 ## Overview